By use case

 An integrated SAP e-commerce solution accesses the business logic directly inside your SAP ERP system.
 It uses the data stored in the ERP to map out all data and calculations necessary for your web store.
 In short, your ERP is the engine that powers your web store.

-Example scenario of seamless integration: A company decides to change the price of a screw V271.
+Example scenario of seamless integration: A company decides to change the price of a product: screw #V271.
 The information is changed directly in the ERP business logic.
 And this information change is reflected in real time in the web store.

 To enable seamless integration with SAP, a direct installation of web store items in your ERP is required.
 These objects must speak the same language as the SAP ERP.
 Only under these specific conditions can a seamless, real-time data exchange take place between your ERP and web store.
 The result of a seamless data exchange is a completely automated ordering process.